saryeHaddadi/Job.NetAppAssignment/README.md

 4. Read on pytest & fixtures (pytest's way to implement unit testing). then making one testing class for each method to test.
 This testing class will have as much test methods as unit tests that we have identified for the method to test.
 5. Document the API with Swagger/OpenAPI
 6. Extract the host & listening ports out of the code, so they can be treated as configurations.
+7. Document all functions, some are not (especially the app/services)

 ## Improvement ideas
 Splitting the app into 2 different apps.
 One for collecting the data, and one for serving it.